bernardoaugusto/bernardo-crud-typeorm/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `node-crud-typeorm-*`), install it to your project using `npm install --save-dev node-crud-typeorm-PLUGINNAME`, and node-crud-typeorm will pick it up automatically.
+To load a particular plugin (which has to start with `crud-typeorm-*`), install it to your project using `npm install --save-dev crud-typeorm-PLUGINNAME`, and crud-typeorm will pick it up automatically.